jesseopdenbrouw/thuas-riscv/README.md

 and `MRET` are supported. `WFI`, `FENCE` and `FENCE.I` act as no-operation
 (`NOP`).
 Currently only machine mode is supported.
-We successfully tested a complex program with interrupts and exceptions and implemented a basic syscall library, both with the `ECALL` instruction and C functions overriding the C library functions. `sbrk`, `read`, `write`, `times` and
+We successfully tested complex programs with interrupts and exceptions and implemented a basic syscall library, both with the `ECALL` instruction and C functions overriding the C library functions. `sbrk`, `read`, `write`, `times` and